BUSINESS IN LITHUANIA

 BEING AN EXPAT

-As Lithuania is a member of EU, travelling and working in the country has been made easier for EU citizens.
+As Lithuania is a member of the EU, travelling and working in the country has been made easier for EU citizens.
 However, certain migration documentation might be required if an individual wishes to reside in the country for longer periods.

-Most of the workers reside in Vilnius and Kaunas which are the most developed districts in Lithuania.
+Most of the workers reside in Vilnius and Kaunas, which are the most developed districts in Lithuania.
 The living costs in the country are very low compared to other countries in EU, therefore Lithuania is a popular destination for expats.

 If you wish to find out more about laws and regulations for expats in Lithuania, contact a member of our experienced team.